-The UWCI products are being delivered in GRIB2 format via the University of Wisconsin LDM to the SPC and transferred to a format suitable for display in the NCEP Advanced Weather Interactive Processing System (NAWIPS) and Warning Decision Support System - Integrated Information (WDSS-II), as well as AWIPS-II.
-Forecasters will evaluate improved UWCI products (based on feedback from last year's SPC HWT 2010 participation) to see if the products offer additional lead time in warning process and provide information for SPC watch determination in marginal convective weather situations.
+The UWCI-CTC rate products are being delivered in GRIB2 format via the University of Wisconsin LDM to the HWT and SPC and transferred to a format suitable for display in the NCEP Advanced Weather Interactive Processing System (NAWIPS) and Warning Decision Support System - Integrated Information (WDSS-II), as well as AWIPS-II.
+Forecasters will evaluate improved UWCI-CTC products (based on feedback from the 2011 Spring Experiment participation) to determine if the products offer additional lead time in warning process and provide information for SPC watch determination in marginal convective weather situations.

-Outputs to be displayed within N-AWIPS/AWIPS/II:
+Outputs to be displayed within N-AWIPS/ AWIPS II (in bold are fields of most interest in 2012):

-- Instantaneous box-averaged cooling rate - Instantaneous cooling rate for each CI pixel within domain.
-Data range: -4K to -60K - Instantaneous convective initiation signal - Value 0: No CI nowcast - Value 1: "Pre-CI Cloud Growth" associated with growing liquid water cloud - Value 2: "CI Likely" associated with growing supercooled water or mixed phase cloud - Value 3: "CI Occurring" associated with cloud that has recently transitioned to a thick ice cloud top - Value 4: "Ice Cloud Mask" associated with areas where cloud contamination will inhibit CI nowcasts - 60-minute accumulated CI signal - 60-minute accumulated box-averaged cooling rate
+- Instantaneous box-averaged cooling rate (normalized to degrees K / 15 minutes) - Instantaneous convective initiation signal - o Value 0: No CI nowcast - o Value 1: "Pre-CI Cloud Growth" associated with growing liquid water cloud - Value 2: "CI Likely" associated with growing supercooled water or mixed phase cloud

+- Value 3: "CI Occurring" associated with cloud that has recently transitioned to a thick ice cloud top - Value 5: "Ice Cloud Mask" associated with areas where cloud contamination will inhibit CI nowcasts

-UWCI is also available in McIDAS AREA formats.
+UWCI-CTC is also available in McIDAS AREA format.

-4.1.4 Nearcasting Model
+4.1.3 Nearcasting Model

-The nearcasting products will be delivered to SPC and within the Spring Experiment in GRIB2 format via the University of Wisconsin LDM for display within the EFP N-AWIPS and EWP AWIPS/AWIPS II systems.
-Forecasters will evaluate the nearcasting model to see if it offers improved spatial and temporal convective initiation forecasts as well as additional watch/warning lead time during severe weather situations.
+The NearCasting products will be delivered to the HWT and SPC and within the Spring Experiment in GRIB2 format via the University of Wisconsin LDM for display within the EFP N-AWIPS and EWP AWIPS II systems.
+NearCasting products using GOES data include Lowand Mid-level Total Precipitable Water (TPW), Low- and Mid-level Equivalent Potential Temperature (Theta-E), Convective Instability (the difference between Lower- and Mid-Level Theta-E and a new parameter to diagnose the potential for sustained convection (the product of Convective Instability and Low-Level Theta-E and TPW.
+Forecasters will evaluate the NearCasting model products to see if it offers improved spatial and temporal convective initiation forecasts as well as additional watch/warning lead time during severe weather situations.
+Additional fields containing information about Wind Shear may also be introduced.

-4.1.5 Weather Event Simulations (WES) Cases
+4.1.4 Weather Event Simulator (WES) Case

-Additionally, CIMSS will be working with NSSL and the Cooperative Institute for Mesoscale Meteorological Studies (CIMMS) to identify a WES training case and provide associated data sets to include Convective Initiation, Overshooting top/Enhanced-V, and GLM.
-Cases will be identified from 2010 Spring SPC HWT experiment and recent events.
+Additionally, CIMSS will be working with NSSL and the Cooperative Institute for Mesoscale Meteorological Studies (CIMMS) to identify a WES training case and provide associated data sets to include Convective Initiation, Cloud and Moisture Imagery and Nearcast.
+The cases identified from 2011 Spring Experiment will be 24 May 2011.

-4.2 UAH
+4.2 NASA SPORT